-From the architect.
+Text description provided by the architects.
 The brief of the project asked for the design of a games club located in one of the most significant spaces of the building.
 The main requirement was to obtain a space with a completely controlled atmosphere with no relation with the outside world in which you are not aware of the time passing.

 The design proposal started from generating a completely black box, as well as a shape and as a concept, an abstract space that doesn’t breathe towards the outside world but keeps locked within the memory of events.
 Therefore the existing windows become showcases for exhibiting and communicating towards the outside, a sort of dynamic information screens.